S2E/s2e/src/s2e-env.rst

     when the s2e user logs in.
 This script fetches ``bootstrap.sh`` from the host and executes it.
     This script varies depending on your target program, so you should always check this file and modify it as required **before** running your analysis.

+guestfs
+    A symlink to the images guestfs.
+This is essentially a copy of the guest filesystem extracted from the VM image and is used by S2E's ``VMI`` plugin for virtual machine introspection.
+Note that not all images provide a guestfs.

 guest-tools
     A symlink to the S2E `guest tools <https://github.com/S2E/guest-tools>`_.
 These will be downloaded to the guest by